Safety is a top priority at Grade A Construction

 Collaborative Safety Training

 Grade A Construction recognizes that safety awareness is required by ALL trades on a job site.
-Grade A invest in their employees by partnering with other companies and organizations to provide their employees safety training that will teach them how to collaborate in the field to create a safe work atmosphere.
+Grade A invests in their employees by partnering with other companies and organizations to provide their employees safety training that will teach them how to collaborate in the field to create a safe work atmosphere.
 Understanding what other organizations are doing is an opportunity to build Grade A's safety program and ultimately protect not only our employees, but other employees in our work area.
 Grade A Construction strongly believes the most important part of the day is when safety is being trained, practiced and enforced.

 OSHA 10 Hours Construction Safety & Health Training